eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 ## roundtrip.libc.bt
 This script is the improved version of 'round_trip.micro.bt', and has the same rules/expectations/usage when using.
 This script simplifies the implementation and monitoring of the syscalls when compared to 'round_trip.micro.bt'

+## roundtrip.monkey.bt
+This script measures how long it takes to make any of the following syscall when using libmonkey: read, write, open, close.
+When the user ctrl-c out of the script it will print a histogram of times it took.
+It is meant to be run to measure a program making multiple (previously listed) syscalls.
+You have to call it with the PID of the process you want to monitor, as well as the relative path to libmonkey.so.
+Example usage:
+`sudo ./roundtrip.monkey.bt PROCESS_PID ../relative/path/to/libmonkey.so`

 ## vfs_time
 This script will create histograms for how long it takes vfs to service any request (vfs_open, vfs_close, etc.).
 User will have to ctrl-c the script to print the histograms.